Khushi Kapoor

 Khushi Kapoor (born 5 November 2000) is an Indian actress who works in Hindi films.
 Born to actress Sridevi and producer Boney Kapoor, she made her feature film debut with the role of Betty Cooper in The Archies (2023).
-She has since starred in the romantic comedies Loveyapa and Nadaaniyan (both 2025).
-In 2024, Kapoor was placed in the "35 most influential young Indians" list by GQ.
+She has since starred in the poorly-received romantic comedies Loveyapa and Nadaaniyan (both 2025).

 Early life and background

 Kapoor was born on 5 November 2000.
 Born to actress Sridevi and film producer Boney Kapoor.
-She is the granddaughter of Surinder Kapoor.
-She is the niece of film actors Anil Kapoor and Sanjay Kapoor.
-She has one sister, Janhvi, who is also an actress and two half siblings, actor Arjun and Anshula from her father's first marriage to producer Mona Shourie.
-Her cousins include actors Sonam Kapoor, Rhea Kapoor, Harshvardhan Kapoor, and Mohit Marwah.
+She is the granddaughter of Surinder Kapoor and the niece of film actors Anil Kapoor and Sanjay Kapoor.
+She has one sister, Janhvi, who is also an actress and two half siblings, actor Arjun and Anshula Kapoor, from her father's first marriage to producer Mona Shourie.
+Her cousins include actors and producers Sonam Kapoor, Rhea Kapoor, Harshvardhan Kapoor, Shanaya Kapoor and Mohit Marwah.
 Kapoor lost her mother at age 17, when Sridevi was found dead of an accidental drowning in Dubai.

 Kapoor did her schooling at Mumbai's École Mondiale World School.
 She later did a year acting course at the New York Film Academy in New York City, in 2019.